sourman/loobbe/README.md

 ## About

-loobbe was inspired by my teacher Dr. Hubert deBruin.
-[Dr. H. deBruin][1] explained that the label "neural network" is applied liberally in Software.
+loobbe was inspired by my teacher [Dr. Hubert deBruin][1].
+Dr. H. deBruin explained that the label "neural network" is applied liberally in Software.
 In reality neurons do not poses complex inputs and outputs.
 Neurons function mainly as integrators of the stimulus received at dendrites.